feldera/feldera/python/docs/examples.rst

 *******************************************

-You can use :meth:`.Pipeline.input_pandas` to input a DataFrame to a Feldera table as the data source.
+You can use :meth:`.Pipeline.input_pandas` to insert records from a DataFrame to a Feldera table.

-To listen for response from Feldera, in the form of DataFrames call :meth:`.Pipeline.listen`.
+Use :meth:`.Pipeline.listen` to subscribe to updates to a view in the form of a stream of DataFrames.
 To ensure all data is received start listening before calling :meth:`.Pipeline.start`.